jeckman/wpbook/README.txt

   Facebook, and may change).
 * Deal with non-standard front pages (where user has set a static page in WordPress options)
+* Enable pages for things like cateories and tags, and enable links to those pages from the header/footer of the post (since 1.3).
-* Add notification to wall/notes when user publishes a new post - for all users, for author?
+* Add notification to wall/notes when user publishes a new post - for all users.
+(May require user to grant additional permissions).